The Spectrum of Craftsmanship

 ___________________________________________________________

 Craftsmanship is not a fixed label.
-It exists on a spectrum, and that spectrum can be measured.
+It exists on a spectrum, and that spectrum reveals itself through process.

 This is an ongoing exploration.
-Artists, craftsmen, and practitioners who wish to critique, challenge, or contribute to these ideas are welcome to reach out.
+Artists, craftsmen, and practitioners who wish to critique, challenge, refine, or contribute to these ideas are welcome to participate in the discussion.

 Contact: kishoresushmit@gmail.com